jsdelivr/jsdelivr/README.md

 GitHub
 ------
+We recommend using npm for projects that support it for better UX - npm packages are searchable on our website, and package pages show additional useful information, such as description and link to homepage.

+We use a permanent S3 storage to ensure all files remain available even if GitHub goes down, or a repository or a release is deleted by its author.
+Files are fetched directly from GitHub only the first time, or when S3 goes down.

-Load any GitHub release, commit, or branch:
+##### Load any GitHub release, commit, or branch:

 ```
 /gh/user/repo@version/file
 ```

-Load exact version:
+##### Load exact version:

 ```
 /gh/jquery/jquery@3.1.0/dist/jquery.min.js
 /gh/jquery/jquery@32b00373b3f42e5cdcb709df53f3b08b7184a944/dist/jquery.min.js
 ```

-Use a version range instead of an exact version (only works with valid semver versions):
+##### Use a version range instead of an exact version (only works with valid semver versions):

 ```
 /gh/jquery/jquery@3/dist/jquery.min.js
 /gh/jquery/jquery@3.1/dist/jquery.min.js
 ```
+---
+**NOTE**
+If you use this feature and a file you requested is not available in the newest release, the link will keep working thanks to our version-fallback feature.
+We'll continue to serve the file from older release instead of failing with a 404 error.

+---

-Omit the version completely or use "latest" to load the latest one (only works with valid semver versions): (Dev environment only)
+##### Omit the version completely or use "latest" to load the latest one (only works with valid semver versions): (Dev environment only)

 ```
 /gh/jquery/jquery@latest/dist/jquery.min.js
 /gh/jquery/jquery/dist/jquery.min.js
 ```
+---
+**NOTE**
+Requesting the latest version (as opposed to "latest major" or "latest minor") is dangerous because major versions usually come with breaking changes.
+Only do this if you really know what you are doing.

+---

-Add ".min" to any JS/CSS file to get a minified version - if one doesn't exist, we'll generate it for you.
+##### Add ".min" to any JS/CSS file to get a minified version - if one doesn't exist, we'll generate it for you.
 All generated files come with source maps and can be easily used during development:

 ```
-/gh/sindresorhus/github-markdown-css@v2.4.1/github-markdown.min.css
+/gh/jquery/jquery@3.2.1/src/core.min.js
 ```
+---
+**NOTE**
+Minifying a large file can take several seconds.
+However, we store all generated files in our permanent storage, so this delay only applies to the first few requests.

+---

-Get a directory listing:
+##### Get a directory listing:

 ```
 /gh/jquery/jquery@3.1.0/